MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-X-Requirements-Minimum-Medical-Loss-Ratio/section-423.2480.md

 (2) Part D sponsors must require any third party vendor supplying drug cost contracting and claim adjudication services to the Part D sponsors to provide all underlying data associated with MLR reporting to that Part D sponsor in a timely manner, when requested by the Part D sponsor, regardless of current contractual limitations, in order to validate the accuracy of MLR reporting.

-(d) Reports submitted under § 423.2460, calculations, or any other MLR submission required by this subpart found to be materially incorrect or fraudulent -
+(d) Data submitted under § 423.2460, calculations, or any other MLR submission required by this subpart found to be materially incorrect or fraudulent—

 (1) Are noted by CMS;

 (2) Appropriate remittance amounts are recouped by CMS; and

 (3) Sanctions may be imposed by CMS as provided in § 423.752.

+[78 FR 31310, May 23, 2013, as amended at 83 FR 16756, Apr.
+16, 2018]